HISTORY OF THE MANOR

 The Wells Barn at Oak Knolls is known to be the only one built where a smaller Wells Barn connects into a larger Wells Barn.
 This serves as a confirmation that J.T.
 Wells would build each barn based upon the specific needs of each Farmer.
 Oak Knolls was a large cattle farm and utilized the large barn to maximize their cattle production and milking parlor (housed beneath the large barn).
 The smaller front barn was utilized for hay storage up top and a tack shop underneath.

 J.T.
-Wells came to upstate New York in the early 1900’s.
-He moved here with his family from Scotland where he had created a unique truss system for Barns.
+Wells was born in Wheatland, Monroe County, New York, on 14 January 1843, the youngest son and second youngest child of Moses Wells and his wife Myra Goodhue nee Talcott.
+Both of his parents have a long family history here in the U.S. Wells developed his truss in the U.S., where he achieved patent 401,870 on April 23, 1889.
 His Trusses were large enough and strong enough to eliminate the ordinary pole barn structures used to support the typical barn.
 With a cathedral style open area, farmers could move freely within the barn to load hay onto a conveyor system to move the volume of food necessary for the cattle, which lived below the open barn.
 Tractors could drive into the barns and move throughout it without having to navigate around poles.
 This beautiful barn structure revolutionized farming for those lucky enough to be able to afford to build one on their property.

 J.T.’s marvelous trusses were actually created from a pattern.
 After the foundation of the barn was laid, and the initial deck put on, J.T. and sons would draw the pattern for the large trusses on the floor deck as a guide to make each truss for the size barn intended.
 Each truss was made on top of the original truss to duplicate each one.
 The trusses were stacked and built so that the last truss was the first to be raised.
 The trusses were then erected using a combination of pulleys and ropes pulled by men and horses, and once all were standing and secured, the hardest part of building the barn was complete.
 The roof and sides of the barn were then added onto the massive structure.
 These barns were built to handle the elements of weather brought to the upstate New York region and were favored by farmers throughout the Western New York area.
 Ranging from 35-60 feet in height from floor to peak, the remaining Wells barns serve as soaring testaments to the artistry and intelligence of John Talcott Wells, Sr. and his sons.